 How Can AI Applications Help FinTech Companies

 Artificial Intelligence and Machine Learning are all the rage now in the software development world.
-More and more organizations are striving to adopt AI in order to follow the market trends, keep up with the competitors, or attract customers.
+More and more organizations are striving to adopt AI in order to follow market trends, keep up with competitors, or attract customers.
 At the same time, few know how the magic of AI works and that it heavily relies on Data Science and data processing algorithms.

 Back in 2016, Forrester stated the collective value of insight-driven businesses would constitute $1.2 trillion by 2020.
 Following the big data statistics provided by Statista, the big data industry is expected to be worth $77 billion by 2023.
-In early 2020, Forrester Consulting carried out a research “The Business Impact of Data Intelligent Management” which collected answers from around 900 analysts and came to conclude that data-centered businesses are more likely to reach and even exceed their revenue goals by 58%.
+In early 2020, Forrester Consulting carried out research “The Business Impact of Data Intelligent Management” which collected answers from around 900 analysts and came to conclude that data-centered businesses are more likely to reach and even exceed their revenue goals by 58%.
 Finally, in 2020, the total amount of globally created, captured, copied, and consumed data topped 59 trillion gigabytes making a shocking 5,000% increase since 2010.

-So what is the role of data for Artificial Intelligence and what’s the effect of AI in the fintech market?
+So what is the role of data for Artificial Intelligence and what’s the effect of AI in fintech market?
 We will find answers to these questions step by step.

 What is Artificial Intelligence?

-Generally speaking, Artificial Intelligence is the ability of machines, computers or robots, to mimic human way of thinking and behaving.
+Generally speaking, Artificial Intelligence is the ability of machines, computers, or robots, to mimic the human way of thinking and behaving.
 To be more specific, the main human actions AI is meant to reproduce are cognitive functions, such as learning and solving problems, hence the name: Machine Learning and Deep Learning.
 But in order to perform these actions, Artificial Intelligence needs clear data and the right data patterns to learn from, if we want it to work as intended.
 AI engineers develop algorithms based on input data and leverage statistical models to predict an output, at the same time updating outputs as new data comes in.
 This, in turn, is furnished by Data Science.

 Many perceive Data Science as a computerized and graphic representation of statistics – with bright and vivid visuals that help easily digest massive pieces of information.
 Of course, there are great data visualization tools, such as Tableau or Google Charts, for example, that help create very clear and understandable data charts, maps, diagrams, matrices.
 But you can do much more with Data Science.
 This is a complex discipline that requires competence in mathematics, information science, computer science, statistics, data analysis, and domain knowledge.
 The Venn diagram below shows the interrelation of Data Science, Artificial Intelligence and Machine Learning, and other relevant fields.